BenjaminKyamanywa/playground/ground_013/typescript_notes.md

 ### If else

-We use if..else statements to control flow of our applications based on conditions.
+We use if else statements to control flow of our applications based on conditions.
+We utilize them to simplify our application condition structure.

 ```ts